In this post, we’re sharing our 5-day Snowdonia itinerary, now known by its Welsh name Eryri National Park

 Beddgelert

-We loved the quaint village of Beddgelert.
+Beddgelert is often considered one of the best villages to visit in Snowdonia, and it’s easy to see why.
 It’s chocolate-box pretty and one of the most charming destinations in Snowdonia.

 One of the must-do attractions in Beddgelert is a short walk to Gelert’s Grave and the nearby bronze statue.
 Here you can find out all about the story of the Welsh legend, a dog called Gelert.